 - Record the parameters by using the screenshots captured by the SmartCageTM

 - Store the digital data for offline analysis.

 Fully Automated Sleep Deprivation in Mice as a Tool in Sleep Research (Fenzl et al., 2007)

 Sleep deprivation is commonly used in sleep and memory research.
-The manual methods like gentle handling are cumbersome, labor-intensive, and time-consuming.
-Unlike the gentle handling, the automated sleep deprivation system is a standardized, non-invasive, and simpler toolkit to deprive animals of sleep during experiments.
-The system enables automated measurements and recordings of EMG and EEG signals to assess sleep/wake activity of the animals.
+Manual methods like gentle handling are cumbersome, labor-intensive, and time-consuming.
+Unlike gentle handling, the automated sleep deprivation system is a standardized, non-invasive, and simpler toolkit to deprive animals of sleep during experiments.
+The system enables automated measurements and recordings of EMG and EEG signals to assess the sleep/wake activity of the animals.
 The system can be easily introduced into the home-cages of the animals minimizing the transport-induced stress and prolonged acclimation requirements.

 Recording and Analysis of Sleep in Mice (Veasey et al., 2000)

 Genetic impact on sleep control can be assessed by studying the significant differences in sleep/wake activity among inbred strains of mice.
 Behavioral states analysis and description are essential to understanding sleep mechanisms in animals.
 The AutoSomTM system is designed to investigate the baseline sleep structure and the response to sleep deprivation in mice.
 Measurements of sleep consolidation and fragmentation, rapid eye movement (REM) sleep latency, and delta density decline with sleep were also studied to characterize the sleep further.
 The automated sleep deprivation system not only helps to record baseline measurements but also minimizes stress to animals as well as the handler.